miamtech/miam-sdk/README.md

 ### Customize with a template

-All components avalaible for template customization can be find in `theme/template.kt`
+All components avalaible for template customization can be found in `theme/template.kt`

 ```kotlin
   // def of your new template